Joao-mello-ferrari/network/README.md

 # Why build a social network?
 During our second semester of graduation, some very nice data structures.
-In order to fullfill our aknowledgmente on those subjects, we have decided to develop this social network apllication.
+In order to fullfill our aknowledgment on those subjects, we have decided to develop this social network apllication.
 <br/>
 This application consist in a mono repo.
 Front-end was develped with ReactJS, and the code is inside the **web** folder.
 Back-end has been written in pythom, and we have used some fancy libs to create the backend logic, which will be presented afterwards.